 Is there anything worse than landing the perfect job, only to discover the person you report to is a pain in the ass boss?
 Yeah, there is, but it’s still a major let down.
 For many employees, the relationship they have with their boss is one of the key components in determining their overall job satisfaction.
-However, at one point or another, over the course of our careers, we are likely to wind up working for pain in the ass boss.
+However, at one point or another, we are likely to wind up working for pain in the ass boss.
 Fortunately, there are several ways to handle this situation.
 Here’s how to deal with a pain in the ass boss!

 Some bosses view their subordinates as little more than instruments required to get the job done.
 Their relationship with co-workers is similar to a craftsman (or craftswoman) and their hammer.
 But you are not a hammer, are you?
 You are a human being, and so is your boss.

 Ask around and find out a little bit about your supervisor.
-Next time you see them in the elevator or parking lot, try and strike up a conversation about something that isn’t necessarily work-related.
+Next time you see them in the elevator, try and strike up a conversation about something that isn’t necessarily work-related.
 This could help remind your boss that you are indeed a real-live human being.

-At the end of the day, for most of us, it’s much harder to be mean to a person, than it is an inanimate object.
+At the end of the day, it’s much harder to be mean to a person than an inanimate object.

 Have A Heart-To-Heart

 In some cases, the direct approach can be the way to go.